richak8/assignment/chatlogs/README.md

 ### Local Build

 Local set up has been done using create-react-app
-To Run the local env use command 'npm start' or 'yarn start' within folder (assignment/chatlogs)
+To Run the local env use command 'yarn install' then 'yarn start' within folder (assignment/chatlogs)

 ### API has been mocked using below url
 https://designer.mocky.io/